“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

 Fever Pitch Production

 Taína Asili’s latest interdisciplinary show is Fever Pitch, a groundbreaking multimedia show rooted her prolific two-decade artistic journey creating music that addresses the intersectional issues related to the urgency of climate change.
-Fever Pitch seeks to use Asili’s original body of work to inspire climate justice action on local, national, and global scales.
-Asili’s live music, performed by her exceptionally talented musicians, harmonizes with the choreography crafted by Gregory Theodore Marsh, guiding the movements of two phenomenal dancers.
-Adding visual depth, the show weaves a mesmerizing kaleidoscope of original footage drawn from Asili’s award-winning documentaries and music videos.
+Fever Pitch uses Asili’s original body of work to inspire climate justice action on local, national, and global scales.
+Asili’s live music harmonizes with the choreography crafted by Gregory Theodore Marsh, guiding the movements of herself and two dancer-vocalists.
+Adding visual depth, the show weaves a mesmerizing kaleidoscope of original footage drawn from Asili’s award-winning documentaries and music videos brought together by media artist Joseph Amodei.

 Creative Collaborations

 In recent collaborations, Asili has shared stages with renowned artist Toshi Reagon at iconic venues like Carnegie Hall and Lincoln Center.
-She composed and performed for choreographer Edisa Weeks’ group, Delirious Dances, at The Kupferberg Center for the Performing Arts.
+She composed and performed for choreographer Edisa Weeks’ Delirious Dances at The Kupferberg Center for the Performing Arts.
 Notably, Asili also contributed to the classical-fusion collective Many Messiahs alongside Seattle-based composer Aaron Grad, reframing Handel’s Messiah for racial justice.
 Their world premiere took place at The Meany Center for the Performing Arts in December 2023.
-Looking to 2024, Asili continues collaborating with Grad on “One Mother,” a project weaving material from Vivaldi’s Four Seasons and Stabat Mater into new compositions reflecting on the changing rhythms of the seasons and the plight of Mother Earth.

 Art In Action